Graph sub-sampling for divide-and-conquer algorithms in large networks: Conclusion

-The contrasting performance of sub-sampling routines on the different identification task is revealing.
+It is important to note that these results were based on our simulated and real-world data experiments and may not generalize to other settings.
+That being said, the contrasting performance of sub-sampling routines on the different identification tasks is revealing.
 Random node and random node neighbor sampling performed the best for the community detection problem, but were the two weakest methods for core-periphery identification.
 On the other hand, breadth-first and depth-first searches are good approaches for identifying core-periphery structure, but not for community structure.
 These results highlight the importance of tailoring the choice of sub-sampling algorithm to the particular problem.
 Indeed, our CP theory revealed the optimal feature for a sampler is a high probability of sampling core nodes.
 Deriving similar theory for future problems will help researchers choose the best methods, or even may even drive them to derive novel sub-sampling schemes for the specific problem.